alreinson/liisu/_includes/index.md

+Palju õnne sünnipäevaks tagant järgi ja iga päev enne ja peale kõiki sünnipäevi.
+Sa oled nii-nii kallis meile!
+Seega...

-On the evening of 26.11.2021 come as you are.
+...on the evening of 26.11.2021 come with us.

 Bring just you - the witty, classy image of amazingness you are.